If you’re reading this post, then you’ve likely heard that Laravel is the recommended PHP framework for robust

 As mentioned above, the engaged community is one of Laravel’s big assets.
 And it is constantly growing.
-Being easy to learn and develop code on it, makes it an attractive solution for both the developers and the businesses.
+Being easy to learn and develop code on it makes it an attractive solution for both developers and businesses.

-Laravel is an optimal solution not only for developing new business ideas but also for existing projects that can shift from their previous frameworks thanks to relatively low barriers to entry.
+Laravel is an optimal solution for developing new business ideas and existing projects that can shift from their previous frameworks thanks to relatively low barriers to entry.